Animals

-Pets are prohibited in any undergraduate or graduate residence hall.
+Housing policies prohibit pets in any undergraduate or graduate residence hall.
 The term “pet” includes mammals, birds, reptiles, and amphibians.
 Residents are permitted to keep fish in tanks no larger than 20 gallons.
-Please note that non-residents are not allowed to enter MIT residence halls with any animal(s), except service animals which have been individually trained to do work or perform a task on behalf of an individual with a disability.
+Please note that non-residents are not allowed to enter MIT residence halls with any animal(s), except service animals that have been individually trained to do work or perform a task on behalf of an individual with a disability.

 Students in the following residence halls may be eligible to participate in a program that allows a very limited number of cats to be kept in certain residences.